READILY AVAILABLE & A GREAT VALUE

-In additional to offering a variety of style choices, asphalt shingles are also widely available throughout the U.S. and Canada, and are easy to install, making them an attractive option for professional roofing contractors to offer to their customers.
+In addition to offering a variety of style choices, asphalt shingles are also widely available throughout the U.S. and Canada, and are easy to install, making them an attractive option for professional roofing contractors to offer to their customers.
 And while getting a new roof is by no means an inexpensive project, asphalt shingles are among the most affordable options available.
-In fact, if an existing roof deck (the structural surface beneath the roofing system) is in good condition, new asphalt shingles can even be installed over older shingles, reducing the need (and cost) of a tear off of the old roofing.
-Check with your contractor to see if this is a viable money-saving option for your roofing project.

 There are three major categories of asphalt roofing shingle products available today – strip shingles, dimensional shingles, and Luxury shingles.
 It is important to understand the differences between each type of roofing shingle in order to pick the right product for your home.

 *A note on terminology: Asphalt shingles are also known as composition shingles (or composite shingles).
 These are general terms for the same thing.
 The term “composition” is used because the shingles are a composite product made from either a fiberglass or cellulose mat, asphalt, and mineral granules.
 This differs from wood shake shingles or clay tiles which are made from a single material.